Bail bondsman: Recovery and bounty hunting

 If the defendant fails to appear in court, the bond agent must bring the defendant to the jurisdiction of the court in order to be released from further liability of the bond.
 A bond agent may employ a bounty hunter for that purpose.
 Only the Philippines has a surety bail system similar in structure and function as the US.
-In the past, courts in Australia, India and South Africa had disciplined lawyers for professional misconduct for setting up commercial bail arrangements.
+In the past, courts in Australia, India and South Africa have disciplined lawyers for professional misconduct for setting up commercial bail arrangements.

 Some states, such as North Carolina, have outlawed the use or licensing of "bounty hunters", requiring instead that bail bondsmen apprehend their own fugitives.
 Bond agents may also attempt to recover money forfeited to the court for the failure of a defendants to appear by suing indemnitors, any persons who guaranteed the defendants' appearances in court, or the defendants themselves.

 Regulation

 As of 2007 four states—Illinois, Kentucky, Oregon, and Wisconsin—had completely banned commercial bail bonding, usually substituting the 10% cash deposit alternative described below.
 Some of these states specifically allow AAA and similar organizations to continue providing bail bond services pursuant to insurance contracts or membership agreements.
 While not outright illegal, the practice of bail bond services has effectively ended in Massachusetts as of 2014.
-Most of the US legal establishment, including the American Bar Association and the National District Attorneys Association, dislikes the bail bond business, saying it discriminates against poor and middle-class defendants, does nothing for public safety, and usurps decisions that ought to be made by the justice system.
+Most of the US legal establishment, including the American Bar Association and the National District Attorneys Association, is against the bail bond business, arguing that it discriminates against poor and middle-class defendants, does nothing for public safety, and usurps decisions that ought to be made by the justice system.
 Charitable bail funds have sprung up to combat the issue of discrimination, using donations to cover the bail amount for the arrested person.
 The economically discriminatory effect of the bond system has been controversial and subject to attempts at reform since the 1910s.
 The market evidence indicates that judges in setting bail demanded lower probabilities of flight from minority defendants— see, for example, Frank Murphy's institution of a bond department at Detroit, Michigan's Recorder's Court.
 Furthermore, the economic incentives of bonding for profit make it less likely that defendants charged with minor crimes (who are assigned lower amounts of bail) will be released.
 This is because a bail bondsman will not find it profitable to work on matters where the percentage of profit would yield $10 or $20.
-As such, bail bondsmen help release people with higher amounts of bail who are also charged with higher crimes, creating an imbalance in the numbers of people charged with minor crimes (low level misdemeanors) and increasing jail expenditures for this category of crimes.
+As such, bail bondsmen help release people with higher amounts of bail who are charged with higher crimes, creating an imbalance in the numbers of people charged with minor crimes (low level misdemeanors) who remain in pre-trial detention and increasing jail expenditures for this category of crimes.